 - Semolina pudding is best eaten hot soon after it has been prepared but it can be enjoyed chilled or reheated.

 - Chilled semolina pudding is tasty for breakfast or as a snack.
-Try topping with granola, muesli, fresh, dried or tinned fruits, coconut shreds, plant yogurt, etc.
+Try topping with granola, muesli, fresh, dried or canned fruits, coconut shreds, nuts, seeds or plant-based yogurt, etc.

-- To reheat extra plant milk may be required to thin down the pudding a little as semolina tends to become really thick as it cools.
-Add the semolina pudding to a non-stick pan and gently bring to a simmer, stirring frequently, reheat for a few minutes until piping hot.
+- To reheat, add a little extra plant-based milk just to thin down the pudding a little as semolina tends to become really thick as it cools and is stored.
+Add the semolina pudding to a non-stick pot and gently bring to a simmer, stirring constantly, and reheat for a few minutes until piping hot.
+Or reheat within a microwave.

 Leave a Reply